Home > Analyses > Healthcare > Edwards Lifesciences Corporation

 Score analysis

-The discounted cash flow score is moderate at 3, but all other metrics—including return on equity, return on assets, debt to equity, price to earnings, and price to book—score very unfavorable at 1, indicating broad weaknesses in profitability and valuation.
+The discounted cash flow score rates moderate at 3, while all other metrics—including ROE, ROA, debt to equity, P/E, and P/B—score very unfavorable at 1, indicating significant weaknesses across profitability and valuation measures.

 Analysis of the company’s bankruptcy risk

-Edwards Lifesciences’ Altman Z-Score places it firmly in the safe zone, signaling a very low risk of bankruptcy and financial distress:
+Edwards Lifesciences’ Altman Z-Score places it confidently in the safe zone, signaling low risk of bankruptcy:

 Is the company in good financial health?

-The Piotroski Score diagram summarizes the company’s financial strength based on nine accounting criteria:
+The Piotroski Score diagram highlights the company’s financial strength based on nine key accounting criteria:

 Competitive Landscape & Sector Positioning